IBM/dbb-zappbuild/REPORT.md

 ### Configuration

 Please review the build properties defined in [application-conf/reports.properties](samples/application-conf/reports.properties) to configure the reporting of upstream changes.
-This feature is not available for builds of the git branch which is configured as the mainBuildBranch.
+This feature is not available for builds of the git branch which is configured as the upstream branch.
 ### Sample invocation

 To document the functionality of the feature, the source code `MortgageApplication/cobol/epscsmrt.cbl` was changed on the main branch after the feature branch was forked.